OCF-18 Treatment and Assessment Plan

 This section uses CCI (Canadian Classification of Interventions) codes or GAP (Goods, Administration, and Other) codes, as well as Unit Measures and Provider Type codes.
 The OCF-18 does not allow Minor Injury Guideline (MIG) codes.
-You can find partial and complete code lists here:

-You can also visit the Coding page or watch the Treatment Coding Basics video for more information.
+Visit the Coding page or watch the Treatment Coding Basics video for more information.

 - Enter the intervention code by typing it directly into the field, or use the code search utility by clicking the “...” button next to the “Code” field.

 - The “Search Goods and Services Codes” window opens.
 Select either “CCI” or “GAP”.
 (View screenshot)

 Once you have selected CCI or GAP, the Section drop-down menu will populate.